matthewyang204/Mac-Cleaner/README.md

 # Mac-Cleaner

-A Mac app that clears caches and downloads on your disk.
+A completely free Mac app that clears caches and downloads on your disk.
 It is not a RAM cleaner, unlike what the icon says.
+It is made with Automator, although it says it was made by Shortcuts due to Automator being based on Shortcuts since macOS 14 (Sonoma).

 Latest Version: 1.1